knative/docs/contributing/DOCS-CONTRIBUTING.md

     [`knative/docs` repo](https://github.com/knative/docs).
 All content in
     `knative/docs` is published to [https://knative.dev](https://knative.dev).

-  * *Code samples*: Includes user facing code samples and their accompanying step-by-step instructions.
+  * *Code samples*: Includes user-facing code samples and their accompanying step-by-step instructions.
 User code samples are currently separated into two different locations within the `knative/docs` repo.
 See the following section for details about determining where you can add your code sample.